 Brides may have dozens of nightmares—literal or figurative—leading up to their wedding day, and while some are about issues far out of their control (rain, for one), others relate to things they can totally prevent.
-One of those situations: A bad hair day on the big day.
+One of those situations: a bad hair day on the big day.
 And whether it’s touching up roots, treating your blonde tresses, or adding highlights, dyeing your hair can definitely up the risk factor.
 Luckily, we've tapped LA-based colorist (of Sally Hershberger Los Angeles salon) Sulekha Hilton for her expert hair coloring advice and the dos and don'ts of dyeing.

-First tip: Start thinking about your hair color—and “start to move in the direction of your wedding hair goal”—four to six months ahead of the big day.
+First tip: start thinking about your hair color—and “start to move in the direction of your wedding hair goal”—four to six months ahead of the big day.
 Do not (repeat, do not!) wait until the last minute, the week of, or even a month out if you’re somebody who color-treats her hair.
 “You definitely want to make sure you look like yourself,” says Hilton, who advises against a dramatic color change before the wedding, unless you’re someone who does that all the time.
 What she finds is that, “what everyone wants is to be blonder (and longer) for their wedding.”

 Also, make sure to stick with one, trusted colorist for the duration of your journey to the altar—this is almost as serious a relationship as the one with your fiancé (joking!...sort of).
-“Make sure you like them and you understand each other,” says Hilton, adding that any changes should be made slowly and done a couple weeks ahead of schedule, leaving time for adjustments.
+“Make sure you like them and you understand each other,” says Hilton, adding that any changes should be made slowly and done a couple of weeks ahead of schedule, leaving time for adjustments.

-Calling all perfectionists: Hilton says she likes to see what the bride is thinking for their wedding hairstyle “so I can create the color to flow with that shape.
+Calling all perfectionists: Hilton says she likes to see what the bride is thinking for her wedding hairstyle “so I can create the color to flow with that shape.
 Any type of color that is highlighted or not one solid color looks different worn different ways,” she says, “And you can tell your colorist if the wedding will be inside or outside, day or night, and then can help you decide what will reflect best in that type of setting.”

-Hilton says your stylist for the big day will have some say in what he or she wants for texture (“they tend to not want it too silky so it holds the style”), but in general she recommends Sally Hershberger’s 24k line because the shampoo is very cleansing without stripping away the color, while the conditioner is moisturizing, but still gives great body.
+Hilton says your stylist for the big day will have some say in what he or she wants for texture (“they tend to not want it too silky so it holds the style”), but in general, she recommends Sally Hershberger’s 24k line because the shampoo is very cleansing without stripping away the color, while the conditioner is moisturizing, but still gives great body.
 Blondes without gold tones should look for a violet shampoo like Rene Furterer’s Okara Mild Silver Shampoo, and anyone with a bold fashion shade should use her color-depositing obsession, Celeb Luxury’s Viral line.

 Bottom line, “The time leading up to the big day can be quite nerve-wracking and emotional, but don’t wait until the 11th hour to figure it all out,” Hilton says.
 “Start early.
 Make lists with time frames.
 Be prepared.
 And don’t hesitate to ask your haircare team any questions or concerns you might have, no matter how ridiculous you think they might be.”
 Furthermore, she says, don’t leave anything out because you might “get in trouble with your hair team.
 We want you to be your most beautiful self and make the process as stress-free and enjoyable as possible.”
 And just remember—salons double as therapists’ sofas.